-Gallery Walk: Students can make a labeled poster about Mars' atmospheric loss or another concept gained from the lesson, using "The MAVEN Mission" article, and ideas from the activity.
+Gallery Walk: Students can make a labeled poster about: 1) Mars' atmospheric loss, 2) watery Mars v.
+Earth today" or 3) Mars 3.8 billion years ago v.
+Mars today.
 Once students are done with the poster, hang student work around the room and have students observe and question each other's work (respectfully).
 One way to do this is to provide sticky notes for students to make comments.
 Have an open discussion about student work with the class.